Thanseert/Sentence-Analyzer-React-App/README.md

 React
 JavaScript
 CSS
-Screenshots

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 This project was created as a learning exercise